 Keep Your Packing List

 The first step in determining which items to declare is to make a list of all the things you brought with you from home.
-This packing list will not only help you organize your suitcase at the beginning of your trip, it will also assist you when the time to fill out your customs declaration form arrives.
+A packing list will not only help you organize your suitcase at the beginning of your trip, but it will also assist you when the time to fill out your customs declaration form arrives.

 Know the Rules